8 Ways to Bang Out an Orgasm With a Partner Without Actually Having Penetrative Sex

 "I highly recommend all women have a high-quality lubricant," Scalisi said.
 "Water-based lubes like Sliquid Organics are great for toys while silicone-based lubes like the one by Pjur are better for intercourse, oral sex and fingering.
 The amount of natural lubricant a woman produces is not indicative of her level of arousal as everything from stress to dehydration to medications can affect the body's ability to get wet."

-Ugh, how many times have we been told the number one way for women to achieve orgasm is by getting oral sex?
-It's as if some sexperts have never been inside of the mind of a woman who has insecurities.
-Look, we're not saying to stop your partner when they wants to go down on you because cunnilingus can be one of the most pleasurable experiences on the planet.
+How many times have we been told the number one way for women to achieve orgasm is by getting oral sex?
+But that's not necessarily so.
+Look, we're not saying to stop your partner when they want to go down on you because cunnilingus can be one of the most pleasurable experiences on the planet.
 But so much attention has been put on oral sex that Dr. Carlen says it's easy to forget that women don't always come this way.
-"More women are more self-conscious when they have someone in between their legs," Dr. Carlen says.
-"They worry about what they taste or smell like.
-Instead, direct stimulation is the number one way women orgasm."

 The brain is our largest sex organ and we're doing ourselves a huge disservice if we ignore this fact.
 It's completely possible to orgasm or get so worked up you could come in seconds without any physical contact at all by taking the time to engage in a little filthy talk before or even instead of sex.

 If you've never tried this before with your partner, Dr. Carlen says to take your time and take it slow.
 "You don't have to jump in with the dirtiest thing because it can come across as awkward or unauthentic," she says.
-Instead of whispering in his ear that you want to have an orgy with him and 15 members of a football team, Dr. Carlen says tried-and-true dirty talk includes saying things like "I love it when you do (fill in the blank)," and the universally hot, "Oh baby I'm coming."
+Instead of whispering in his ear that you want to have an orgy with him and 15 members of a football team, Dr. Carlen says tried-and-true dirty talk includes saying things like "I love it when you do (fill in the blank)," and the universally hot, "Oh, baby, I'm coming."

 And if you're feeling shy about it, the expert says a great way to build your sexual confidence and test the waters is by sexting your partner.
 Setting up a scenario via text like, "When you get home tonight (fill in the blank)" is a surefire way to fan the flames.